Standing on the Ledge — Chapter 3 continues

 Evidence ledger: “Here are the numbers.
 Here are the deadlines.
 Here’s the next call.” (data, steps, traction)

-- List the fears.
-Not to indulge them—so I can separate facts from catastrophes.
+- List the fears: not to indulge them — to separate facts from catastrophes.

-There’s good evidence that unsecured debt is associated with worse mental health outcomes, including depression and other disorders (Richardson, Elliott, & Roberts, 2013).
-That doesn’t mean “you’re broken.”
-It means the stress load is real, and treating it like a real load (with structure) is rational. :contentReference[oaicite:3]{index=3}
+Debt stress is not “all in your head.”
+There is strong evidence linking unsecured debt with worse mental health outcomes.4 That doesn’t mean you’re broken.
+It means the load is real, and treating it like a real load (with structure) is rational.

 Step 4 — Make the calls (contact beats dread)